laurabenestan/Gitub/README.md

 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 ```
+This command will produce two files:
+- id_rsa — this is your PRIVATE key.
+Don’t share this with anyone else.
+- id_rsa.pub — this is your PUBLIC key.
+You can share it with others.

 Then, access to the ```ssh``` key generated to include it into your github/Gitlab account
 ``` bash
 cat ~/.ssh/id_rsa.pub
 ```
 You will see a bunch of code starting by ```ssh-rsa```.
 Copy all this code.

 Go to you github account, in the Settings (access from the top-right corner on your image profile).
 Then, in the SSH and GPG keys section, click on ***New SSH key***